sanaya7/cse-15l-lab-reports/lab-report-5.md

 ## 2. `-type`
 Use the find command with the `-type` option to search for files of a specific type.

-For example, to find all directories in a directory and its subdirectories, you can use the command find . -type d.
+For example, to find all directories in a directory and its subdirectories, you can use the command `find . -type d`.
 This is useful for finding directories that contain specific types of files or for navigating a large directory structure.

 To find all directories in the repository, you can use the following command: